What Is Payroll? Everything Business Owners Need to Know

 - Payroll forms

-All-in-one payroll software, like Gusto, is also a great tool to have.
-It automates your process and takes the liability off the business owner.
 If you’re not quite ready for advanced payroll software, you may want to check out our article on the best free payroll software.

-How Is Payroll Different from HR or Accounting?
+How Is Payroll Different From HR or Accounting?

 Since payroll, human resources (HR), and accounting are often very closely related when discussing running a small business, it can be confusing to know the difference.
 Here are some of the most important components that can help you better understand what each of them encompasses: